USS Cacapon: Cold case murder

 In 1968 24-year-old Ensign Andrew Muns, who was serving aboard Cacapon, disappeared along with $8,600 from the ship's safe while it was moored in the Philippines.
 The original US Navy investigation concluded that Ensign Muns was a thief who had taken the cash and deserted his post.
-However, 30 years later in 1998 the case was reopened by NCIS at the insistence of Muns' sister.
+However, 30 years later in 1998 the case was reopened by NCIS at the insistence of Muns's sister.
 A subsequent cold case investigation led to former Cacapon supply clerk Michael LeBrun.
 After a lengthy interrogation, LeBrun confessed to strangling Muns to death because the ensign found him stealing the money.
 LeBrun said he dumped Muns's body along with the missing cash into one of the oiler's fuel tanks.
-In 2005 60-year-old LeBrun plead guilty to a reduced charge of voluntary manslaughter after his video-taped confession to murdering Muns was ruled to have been inadmissible due to a failure to advise the suspect of his Miranda Rights.
+In 2005 60-year-old LeBrun pleaded guilty to a reduced charge of voluntary manslaughter after his video-taped confession to murdering Muns was ruled to have been inadmissible due to a failure to advise the suspect of his Miranda Rights.
 He was sentenced to four-years imprisonment for the killing in 2006.